syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Various-Filter-options-for-Suggestion.md

 ## Words that Contains the Input Text

-Display the list of suggestions, if autocomplete list contains that words.
+Displays the list of suggestions, if autocomplete list contains that words.

 {% tabs %}